Join the cutting-edge research on nonsurgical treatment for CrCL injury

 In the absence of quality evidence, the most common treatment decision is to perform surgery.
 Surgery, however, is not accessible for many pets or pet owners and carries substantial risks.

-What’s the scientific background for this?
+What’s the scientific background for the study?

 There are very few randomized controlled trials (which are considered the best evidence) comparing surgery to conservative treatment.